JACoders/OpenJK/japro_docs.md

 	g_maxFallDmg			0
 	g_startingItems			0	//Configured with /startingItems command.
 	g_quakeStyleTeleport	0	//Preserve momentum during teleports.
-	g_screenShake			0 //Force screenshake so players can't disable it with jaPRO. g_unlagged				0//Bitvalue.
+	g_screenShake			0	//Force screenshake so players can't disable it with jaPRO. g_unlagged				0	//Bitvalue.
 1=Unlagged projectiles.
 2=Unlagged hitscan.
 4=Unlagged push/pull.
 	g_allowSaberSwitch		0
 	g_allowTeamSuicide		0
-	g_emotesDisable			0
+	g_emotesDisable			0	//Configured with /toggleEmotes command.
 	g_godChat				0
 	g_showHealth			0	//Show healthbars above players heads when aimed at.
 Requires map restart. g_damageNumbers			0	//1-7.
 Controls different types of damagenumber printouts. g_fixKillCredit			0	//1=Award kill credit after target suicides/spectates.
 2=Also for disconnects/reconnects.
 	g_stopHealthESP			0	//Don't send health info to other players (pain sounds can't be used to count health now). g_blockDuelHealthSpec	0	//Don't show duelers health to people in spectate. g_antiWallhack			0	//Experimental anti wallhack code.
 Use the client plugin so it can tell the server where your camera position is, and if you use 3rd person.

 #### Other
 	g_corpseRemovalTime			30
 	g_removeSpectatorPortals	0	//Network all entity data to spectators, useful if you have a recorder in spectate so you can record all POV's. g_consoleMOTD				""
 	g_centerMOTDTime			5
 	g_centerMOTD				""